borutb-fri/FMLD/README.md

 ![shema](images/shema.png "Overall pipeline designed for the evaluation procedure.")

 ## Citation
-If you use our annotations, please use following citations
+If you use our annotations or models, please use following citations
 ```
 [1]
 @Article{app11052070,